Pan Fried Banana Berry Oatmeal

 I learned about fried oatmeal from a Facebook friend of mine last week (thanks, Cliff!).
 As he described it, all I could think of was deep fried oatmeal, which sounded less than stellar to me.

 Don’t misunderstand, because the fact is, I love fried foods.
-Fried snacks like Parmesan avocado fries and onion rings make my heart go pitter pat, but I couldn’t wrap my brain around deep frying healthy oats.
+Fried snacks like Parmesan avocado fries make my heart go pitter pat, but I couldn’t wrap my brain around deep frying healthy oats.
 Once Cliff explained that the oatmeal isn’t slathered in batter and tossed into 4 inches of hot oil, but rather, nestled into a tablespoon of melted butter and pan fried, my entire outlook on making the dish changed.
 This was something I HAD to try!

 Cliff’s recipe calls for making traditional oatmeal, just as if you’re going to eat it from the bowl.
 For an extra health boost, I added some Greek yogurt, a banana, and a scoop of vanilla whey protein powder.
 If you’re not into adding all of those extras into your oatmeal, feel free to leave them out and just make up the oatmeal any way that you know you’ll enjoy it.
 Chill it in a loaf pan until it sets and then slice and pan fry per my instructions below.